 'CRD IV' The Fourth Capital Requirements Directive, an EU Directive and an accompanying Regulation that together prescribe EU capital adequacy and liquidity requirements and implements Basel 3 in the European Union.
-CRD IV comes into effect on 1 January 2014.
+CRD IV has come into effect on 1 January 2014.

 'CRD IV leverage exposure' An estimated prudential exposure measure, reported on the basis set out in Article 429 of CRD IV.
-See Estimated Impact of CRD IV - Leverage (page 62) for a description of the adjustments made to the IFRS balance sheet in arriving at this measure.